abhishekarya1/Hash-Define-myNotes/content/java/coll.md

 }
 ```

-This is a major reason to use Lower-bounds (`<? super Foobar>`) when any other two could've worked just the same, but with the immutability issue.
+This is a major reason to use Lower-bounds (`<? super Thing>`) when any other two could've worked just the same, but with the immutability issue.

-**Reason**: When we use `<?>` or `<? extends Foobar>`, we don't know the types that can be added to such list, it can literally be any subclass of `Foobar` even the ones which are not yet created.
-So Java doesn't allow adding more or changing existing elements.
+**Reason**: When we use `<? extends Thing>`, we can only add objects of type that are subclasses of `Thing`, and we can be assured each element will behave as `Thing`.
+We can't add add more or change existing elements because we cannot know at runtime which specific subtype of `Thing` the collection is holding.

-In contrast, when we use `<? super Foobar>` we can be assured that whatever type is passed to it, it will be one of `Foobar`'s superclasses only, which trivially exists already.
+In contrast, when we use `<? super Thing>` we can be assured that whatever type is passed to it, it will be added without restrictions.
+Here we don't care what is already in the list as long as it will allow a `Thing` to be added.
+But there are no guarantees what type of object you may read from this list.

+Use `List<?>` or `List<Thing>` in all the other cases.

+{{% notice tip %}}
+Whenever a method produces (returns/modifies) a type `T`, use `? extends T`, and when it consumes (adds element) a list of type `T`, use `? super T`. **PECS** (Producer Extends Consumer Super) Rule: [Example](https://stackoverflow.com/a/2723538)
+{{% /notice %}}

 ### Some Pitfalls